American Gods (2003)

 Another popular author that also likes to juxtapose myth and modern society is Charles de Lint.
 Myth existing in today's world does seem to be a common them with the Urban Fantasy subgenre, but the above books are the best written that feature myths living in the modern world.

 These speculative fiction books won Nebula awards -- one of the most prestigious speculative fiction awards given out every year to the best speculative fiction book.
 Read more

 This is a list of books that are the crème de la crème of the fantasy genre.
-I've carefully chosen the top 25 fantasy books from hundreds of series and thousands of books.
-In my 20 or so years of...
+I've carefully chosen the top 25 fantasy books from hundreds of series and...
 Read more